Valiron

 const valiron = new ValironSDK({ chain: 'monad' });

-// Basic — uses x-agent-id header, minScore 65, 24h TTL
+// Basic — uses x-agent-id header, minScore 65, 30s client-side cache

 app.use('/api/paid', createValironGate({ sdk: valiron }));

-// Custom threshold and TTL
+// Custom threshold + longer cache

 app.use('/api/premium', createValironGate({